 Debbie graduate from the University of British Columbia in 1989.
 Since 2001, she has successfully established a trusted private practice built on the foundations of occupational therapy.
 ADL Occupational Therapy Inc. provides a variety of medical legal and community rehabilitation services in the Southern Interior.
 From participation in diverse community organizations to mentoring occupational therapists and other allied professionals, Debbie is a willing volunteer and recognized leader.
 Throughout her career, whatever “hat” she wears, she always keeps the principles and values of occupational therapy at the forefront.

-Elected in November 2015, Debbie began her term on February 1, 2016 and is currently serving as Chair of the Quality Assurance Committee.
+First elected in November 2015, Debbie began her second, three-year term on February 1, 2018 and is currently serving as Chair of the Quality Assurance Committee.
 Working with the COTBC Board and Quality Assurance Committee with the lens of health care regulation and public protection has been an invaluable experience.
 Debbie looks forward to continued board and committee work and involvement with all of the individuals who generously give their time and leadership to COTBC.